-30. Potassium hydroxide (KOH) almost completely dissociates in aqueous solution into K+ and OH- and is therefore a
+- 30. Potassium hydroxide (KOH) almost completely dissociates in aqueous solution into K+ and OH-, which means it is a

-A. strong acid.
+- A. strong acid.

-B. strong base.
+- B. strong base.

-C. weak base.
+- C. weak base.

-D. weak acid.
+- D. weak acid.

-E. nonpolar covalent molecule.
+- E. nonpolar covalent molecule.

 Because potassium hydroxide dissociates completely and adds hydroxide ions (OH-) to an aqueous solution, it is a strong base.
 A weak base would not dissociate so completely.
 An acid would contribute hydrogen ions (H+) to an aqueous solution.
 Potassium hydroxide is an ionic compound; a nonpolar covalent molecule would not dissociate or dissolve in an aqueous solution.